datanav/docs/technical/zendesk-wave.rst

 ---------------------------------------------
 Before any synchronization can take place, a link between a Zendesk Organizations and a Wave Customer person must be established.

-A new Wave Customer person will be created from a Zendesk Organizations if it is connected to a Zendesk Users, or Organisations that is synchronized into Wave.
+A new Wave Customer person will be created from a Zendesk Organizations if it is connected to a Zendesk Users, Organisations, or Organizations that is synchronized into Wave.

 Once a link between a Zendesk Organizations and a Wave Customer person is established, it will keep in sync between the two systems, regardless of where it is edited.